By The Rev. Tony Marciano

 I’m sure if I was a shepherd and came to the manger that first Christmas, I would have been disappointed.
 I would have walked away thinking, “Really angels, you give us a baby?
 This is the best you can do?
 We needed a warrior and you give us an infant.
 Not only is it a baby, but it’s a baby born to parents who were very poor.
 They also didn’t plan for a hotel room before arriving in Bethlehem causing their baby to be born in a stable.
 Not good planning.
 His father was a carpenter.
 That’s not a good pedigree to be a military conqueror and liberate us from Roman tyranny.

 God’s gift that first Christmas can also be left in the box.
 We come with so much anticipation into Christmas but find it didn’t meet our expectations and walk away disheartened.

 The shepherds arrived at the stable and found more than a baby lying in a manger.
 They got to see the face of God.

 I’m not forgetting about this electric snow shovel.
 Truth is, I hope we don’t get snow so I don’t have to use it.
 However, if I do, I will be grateful for the gift I received from my kids.

 I’ll be back soon.
 Until then, live well my friend.

-Rev. Tony Marciano is the President/CEO of the Charlotte Rescue Mission.
+The Rev. Tony Marciano is the president/CEO of the Charlotte Rescue Mission.